-As the international trade regulatory environment in the United States and internationally grows increasingly more byzantine, with dozens of intertwined domestic agencies overseeing policy and compliance, the need for legal guidance has never been greater.
+As the international trade regulatory environment in the United States, Europe and internationally grows increasingly more byzantine, with dozens of intertwined domestic agencies overseeing policy and compliance, the need for legal guidance has never been greater.
 U.S. firms and their foreign trading partners face vigorous policing to ensure strict compliance with export controls, economic sanctions and other international trade control laws.
-Within the framework of our large international trade practice, Akin Gump Strauss Hauer & Feld LLP is a recognized leader in advising and representing clients on the full range of administrative, public policy and litigation concerns arising out of export control and economic sanctions issues.
+Within the framework of our large international trade practice, Akin Gump Strauss Hauer & Feld LLP is a recognized leader in advising and representing clients on the full range of administrative, public policy and litigation concerns arising out of export controls and sanctions issues.

 Navigating Through Stepped-Up Controls and Scrutiny

 Ever-evolving national security and foreign policy priorities increase risks for companies with international business interests.
-Without experienced legal guidance, even routine business transactions can run afoul of U.S. export control and sanctions laws.
+Without experienced legal guidance, even routine business transactions can run afoul of U.S. and EU export control and sanctions laws.
 In the current political climate, companies confronted with enforcement actions also face the possibility of damage to their relations with government officials, their stockholders and the general public.

 With that in mind, our reach extends to markets around the world through Akin Gump lawyers and our extensive network of local counsel.
 We have broad experience in:

-- Defense and dual-use trade controls
+Defense and dual-use trade controls:

-- International sanctions programs
+International sanctions programs:

-- Nuclear trade controls
+Nuclear trade controls:

-Over the course of decades working in these sensitive, often highly politicized arenas, we have gained a reputation for attaining positive results that simultaneously honor the privacy and discretion our clients demand.
+Over the course of decades working in these sensitive, often highly politicized arenas, we have gained a reputation for attaining positive results that simultaneously honor the privacy and discretion that our clients demand.